-Based on 2014-2017 (current) vendor expenditure figures, approximately 19% of vendors on average, do not have local offices.
-We assume these figures are 100% related to Facilities Services activities, which may result in some overestimation.
+Based on 2014-2017 (current) vendor expenditure figures, approximately 19% of vendors, on average, do not have local offices.
+I am assuming these figures are 100% related to Facilities Services activities, which may result in some overestimation.
 Figures ranged from 15% (2014) to 24% (2015).
 If some reduction in local subcontracting takes place, a loss in tax revenue may be incurred from income and sales taxes paid by contractors to other states.
-If we assume a 14% loss in local subcontracting, the percentage of non-local contractors could go on average from 19% to 30%.
+If we assume a 38% loss in local subcontracting, the percentage of non-local contractors could go on average from 19% to 50%.
 This includes suppliers of materials or services elaborated or developed in a different state and delivered to TN.
-Based on the rate of increase in contractor dollars in the periods 2014-15 (5%) and 2015-16 (18%), we assume an increase between 2016 and 2017 of 15%.
-We also assume a state income tax rate of 6.5% and sales tax rate of 10%.
+Based on the rate of increase in contractor dollars in the periods 2014-15 (5%) and 2015-16 (18%), I am assuming an increase between 2016 and 2017 of 15%.
+I am also assuming a state income tax rate of 6.5% and sales tax rate of 7.5%.
 Each of these would be applied to 50% of the difference between previous and current contract gross incomes.

-In the case of the state's "General Government" real estate portfolio, one of the goals was to decrease subcontracting by making use of trained employees to perform services such as electric work, painting, etc. through the workforce of the professional facilities management services provider.
-This has not been included in the estimations, as we consider that these would be more likely to affect local contractors.
-Under these assumptions, the calculated loss in revenue would be \$169,000 in a year (\$67,000 income tax and \$102,000 sales tax).
+In the case of the state's "General Government" real estate portfolio, one of the goals was to decrease subcontracting by making use of trained employees to perform services such as electric work, painting, etc through the workforce of the professional facilities management services provider.
+This has not been included in the estimations, as I consider that these would be more likely to affect local contractors.
+Under these assumptions, the calculated loss in revenue would be \$278,000 in a year (\$129,000 income tax and \$149,000 sales tax).